quangChe/angularjs-tutorial/README.md

 ### How Scope Variables Work

-Scope variables can be directly attached to the DOM without having to write extra JavaScript thanks to the help of AngularJS directives and data-binding.
+Scope variables can be directly attached to the DOM without having to write extra JavaScript thanks to the help of AngularJS directives and data binding.

 More importantly however, scope variables are ***only valid inside the controller*** which they are declared.
 Thus, whichever HTML element you choose to attach a controller to, only the child elements of that element have access to the scope variables declared in the controller.